Configuring IBM Db2 Monitoring

 Verifying Discovery and Dynamic Application Alignment

-1. After the discovery session has completed, go to the Devices page—or the Device Manager (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface) page in the SL1 classic user interface—and find the device(s) you discovered.
-When you have located the device, click on its name or click on its edit icon () if you are in the SL1 classic user interface.
+1. After the discovery session has completed, go to the Devices page or the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic user interface) and find the device(s) you discovered.
+When you have located the device, click on its name or click on its edit icon ().

 2. Click the Collections tab.